Associate Professor, Medicine

-Area of interest
+Area of Interest

-My research interests include improving outcomes, drug discovery and development, and designing clinical trials in acute myeloid leukemia (AML), myelodysplastic syndromes (MDS), and myeloproliferative neoplasms (MPNs).
+My research interests include discovering innovative methods to improve outcomes, drug discovery and development, and designing clinical trials in acute myeloid leukemia (AML) myelodysplastic syndromes (MDS), and myeloproliferative neoplasms (MPNs).

-Cell Cycle Kinase Inhibitors:
+Cyclin-Dependent Kinase Inhibitors:

 Innovative Immunotherapy Approaches: